mako314/HobbyWars/README.md

 entry:

 NEED submission
-need competition ID, user ID should be already logged from being logged in
+need competition ID, user ID should be already logged from being logged in'

+should freaking make it where you can't submit the same exact hobby like in validations